How To Define Your Target Audience

-When you’re creating content, no matter the topic, the main factor to consider is your target audience.
+When you’re creating content on a current or your new start-up website, no matter the topic, the main factor to consider is your target audience.
 Whether you sell lawnmowers or provide a cleaning service, knowing your audience will help you to maximise engagement and sales.
 This blog post will cover why knowing your audience matters and give you for 4 simple steps to help you go about defining your target audience.

 Why does your target audience matter?